 Objections have been received on the grounds that more residential properties impact upon school placements, and in this instance at Essendine School.
 This is a matter for the Education Department and not reason to refuse an application.
-It should also be noted that CIL funds from the development would fund additional school places.

 Dog Fouling

 An objection has been received on the grounds that more residential development, equals more people with dogs and therefore an increase in dog fouling which is already an issue in the area.
 This is not a material planning consideration.